 These rules may be cited as the Dental Board Rules 1973 1.

 [2, 3.
-Repealed in Gazette 5 Dec 1986 p.
+Deleted in Gazette 5 Dec 1986 p.
 4461.]

 Part II — Meetings

 4. Ordinary meetings

 (1) Where, in order to discharge the business of the Board, it is necessary to hold an ordinary meeting of the Board, the meeting shall be held on the first Friday of the month, at such time and place as the Board appoints; but, if that day is a public holiday or is, for any other sufficient reason, not convenient, the Board may by resolution appoint some other day for the holding of the meeting.